hurrecon-model/HurreconPython/README.md

 and output files (as described below).
 3. Create a site file (sites.csv) with geographic coordinates for one or more study sites.
 4. Download geographic and political boundary shapefiles for the desired geographic region.
+Rename these files so the first name of each file is "boundaries".
 5. Create a land-water file (land-water.tif) for the region.
 6. Create a parameter file (parameters.csv) with parameters for all hurricanes and (optionally) for particular hurricanes.